"Ambiguity is one of the greatest faults in a craft. It

 • Want to be an engineer?
 See http://www.mastersinengineering.org for a lot of information on the various disciplines within the area of engineering and links to many schools.

 January: Cabin Fever Expo (http://www.cabinfeverexpo.com)—York, PA Fairgrounds.
 This show has grown to be the biggest in the USA and includes a large auction on Friday before the weekend show.
-Yes, the weather can be rough some years, but by January people are ready to get out of the cabin and talk engines.
+Originally held in January, it was moved to April for a few years but is now moved back to January.

 Late April: North American Model Engineering Society Expo (http://www.namesexposition.com/) —Detroit, Michigan area.
 The oldest and one of the largest in the USA.
 The Joe Martin Foundation also presents its annual award for Metalworking Craftsman of the Year at this show.
 (Note: This is a new web address as of 1/12)

-August: Western Engine Model Exhibition (WEME) (http://www.wemeshow.com)—The first few years it was held in Vallejo in July.
-For 2011 it will be held at the Alameda Co.
-Fairgrounds in Pleasanton in conjunction with the Goodguys Hotrod Show.
+Late August: Western Engine Model Exhibition (WEME) (http://www.wemeshow.com)—The first few years it was held in Vallejo in July.
+Starting in 2011 it is held at the Alameda Co.
+Fairgrounds in Pleasanton in conjunction with the Goodguys Hotrod Show in September.
 Heavily attended by the Bay Area Engine Modelers, spectators can be assured of seeing some of the finest miniature IC engines around along with plenty of high quality steam and other special exhibits.
-In 2010 they exhibited the "World's Fastest Indian" motorcycle from the movie of the same name..
+Plus, you get to see one of the premier hotrod shows in the country.

-September: Gas Engine Antique Reproduction Show (GEARS) (http://www.oregongears.org)—For years the show was held in Eugene, OR under the name of the PRIME show.
-Now a new group runs it at the Kleiver Armory near the Portland, OR airport.
-It attacts the best of the West Coast talent.
+September: Gas Engine Antique Reproduction Show (GEARS) (http://gears.cbnetsolutions.net/) —For years the show was held in Eugene, OR under the name of the PRIME show.
+A second group ran it at the Kleiver Armory near the Portland, OR airport as the GEARS show for years.
+Starting the last weekend in September, 2013 the GEARS show will be held at the Oregon Rail Heritage Museum in Portland.
+It attracts the best of the West Coast talent.

 Mid-October: Estevan Model Engineering Show (http://estevanmodelengineeringshow.com/)—This show is always held the weekend following the Canadian Thanksgiving weekend at the Wylie Mitchell Building on the Estevan Fairgrounds.
 Estevan, Saskatchewan, Canada is located 15 minutes north of the North Dakota Border.